Microsoft: Forget It On Paid Search Partnership, Google & Yahoo

 Barron’s, Eric Savitz, February 7, 2008

-– Heather Bellini, UBS analyst and Glenn Manishin, Duane Morris, litigation attorney and partner
+– Heather Bellini, UBS analyst and Glenn Manishin, Duane Morris, litigation

 Yahoo’s last stand